BhavO/PrimesTable/README.md

-# Primes Table (Interview Tech Test)
+# Primes Table
-Web app that generates a multiplication table of prime numbers.
+Interview tech test Web app that generates a multiplication table of prime numbers.

 ## How to run it
 ### Run